LaosOfficial Name: Lao People's Democratic Republic

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

-Please see our information on victims of crime, including possible victim-compensation programs in the United States.
+Please see our information for victims of crime, including possible victim-compensation programs in the United States.

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Laos, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different than our own.
-Driving under the influence could land you immediately in jail.
+Foreign laws and legal systems can be vastly different from our own.
+In Laos, you may be taken in for questioning if you don’t have your passport with you.
+It is also illegal to take pictures of certain buildings.
+Please see Special Circumstances below.
+Driving under the influence of alcohol or other drugs could land you immediately in jail.
 There are also some things that might be legal in Laos, but still illegal in the United States.
-For example, you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with minors or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Laos, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not where you are going.

-Arrest notifications in Laos: If you are arrested in Laos, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy in Vientiane of your arrest, and to have communications from you forwarded to the Embassy.
+Arrest notifications in host country: If you are arrested in Laos, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy in Vientiane of your arrest, and to have communications from you forwarded to the Embassy.

-Travel of foreigners within Laos: The Lao tourist police have informed foreign tourists that a licensed Lao tour guide must accompany any group of more than five foreign tourists; however, this regulation does not appear to be strictly enforced.
+Travel of Foreigners within Laos: The Lao tourist police have informed foreign tourists that a licensed Lao tour guide must accompany any group of more than five foreign tourists; however, this regulation does not appear to be strictly enforced.
 The authorities may restrict travel in rural areas outside of popular tourist destinations.
 Restricted areas may not be marked or even widely known by local citizens.
 If you travel without a reputable tour guide who is aware of local conditions, please talk to local authorities before entering remote areas away from obvious tourist destinations.
-Lao citizens who wish to have any foreign citizen, including a family member, stay in their home must obtain prior approval from the village chief.
+Lao citizens who wish to have a foreign citizen — including a family member — stay in their home must obtain prior approval from the village chief.
 You may be held responsible if the Lao host has not secured prior permission for your visit.
 U.S. citizens are strongly advised to ensure that such permission has been granted before accepting offers to stay in Lao homes.

 Surveillance: Security personnel may at times place foreign visitors under surveillance.
-Hotel rooms, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
-Taking photographs of anything that could be perceived as being of military or security interest may result in problems with the local authorities.
-Please review the section below on Photography and Other Restrictions.
+Hotel rooms, telephones, and fax machines may be monitored and personal possessions in hotel rooms may be searched.

-Relationship with Lao citizens: Lao law prohibits sexual contact between foreign citizens and Lao nationals except when the two parties have been married in accordance with Lao Family Law.
+Relationships with Lao Citizens: Lao law prohibits sexual contact between foreign citizens and Lao nationals except when the two parties have been married in accordance with Lao Family Law.
 Any foreigner who enters into a sexual relationship with a Lao national risks being interrogated, detained, arrested, or fined.
-Lao police have confiscated passports and imposed fines of up to $5,000 on foreigners who enter into unapproved sexual relationships.
+Lao police have confiscated passports and imposed fines of up to 5,000 USD on foreigners who enter into unapproved sexual relationships.
 The Lao party to the relationship may be jailed without trial.
 Foreigners are not permitted to invite Lao nationals of the opposite sex to their hotel rooms; police may raid hotel rooms without notice or consent.

 Marriage: A Lao Prime Ministerial decree requires that marriages of Lao citizens performed abroad be registered with Lao embassies in order to be legal in Laos.
-If you marry a Lao citizen in the United States, when you visit or return to Laos, you may be subject to penalties under the Lao law governing sexual relationships (above) if your marriage was not registered beforehand with a Lao Embassy.
+If you marry a Lao citizen in the United States, when you visit or return to Laos, you may be subject to penalties under the Lao law governing sexual relationships (above) if your marriage has not been registered beforehand with a Lao embassy.

-Photography and other restrictions: If you photograph anything that could be perceived as being of military or security interest, including bridges, airfields, military installations, government buildings, or government vehicles, you may be detained or arrested, and local authorities may confiscate your camera.
+Photography and Other Restrictions: If you photograph anything that could be perceived as being of military or security interest — including, but not limited to, bridges, airfields, military installations, government buildings or government vehicles — you may be detained or arrested, and local authorities may confiscate your camera or phone.
 Be cautious when traveling near military bases and strictly observe signs delineating military base areas.
 Lao military personnel have detained and questioned foreigners who have unknowingly passed by unmarked military facilities.
 Because of the prohibition on religious proselytizing, you should avoid taking photographs or videotaping non-Buddhist religious services.
 If attending public services or religious gatherings, ask permission from the local police and civil authorities to photograph or videotape.
 Please see the section above on Religious Workers.
 Local police may suspect persons using any kind of sophisticated still or video camera equipment of being professional photographers or possibly photojournalists, which may lead to questioning, detention, arrest, or deportation.

-Financial transactions: Network-connected ATMs are available in Vientiane, including those operated by the Australia and New Zealand Bank – Vientiane (ANZV) and the Foreign Commercial Bank of Laos, also known as the Banque Pour le Commerce Exterieur de Laos (BCEL).
-BCEL also has network-connected ATMs in Vang Vieng, and most provincial capitals, or “Muang.”.
-These machines are generally limited to withdrawals of the equivalent of about 100 U.S. dollars in Lao kip only.
+Financial Transactions: Network-connected ATMs are available in Vientiane, including those operated by the Australia and New Zealand Bank (ANZ) and the Foreign Commercial Bank of Laos, also known as the Banque Pour le Commerce Exterieur de Laos (BCEL).
+BCEL also has network-connected ATMs in Vang Vieng, and most provincial capitals.
+These machines are generally limited to withdrawals of the equivalent of about 200 USD in Lao kip only.
 Credit cards are accepted at major hotels and tourist-oriented businesses.
 Credit card cash advances and/or Western Union money transfers are available at banks in most provincial capitals and other tourist centers.
 While the government requires that prices be quoted in Lao kip, prices are often given in U.S. dollars or Thai baht, especially in tourist areas or at markets.
-The Lao government requires payment in U.S. dollars for some taxes and fees, including visa fees and the airport departure tax.
+The Lao government requires payment in U.S. dollars for some taxes and fees, including visa fees and overstay fines.

-Customs/currency regulations: Lao customs authorities may enforce strict regulations concerning temporary importation into or export from Laos of items such as firearms, religious materials, antiquities, foreign currency, cameras and other items.
-Please contact the Embassy of the Lao People's Democratic Republic in Washington for specific information regarding customs requirements.
+Customs/Currency Regulations: Lao customs authorities may enforce strict regulations concerning temporary importation into or export from Laos of items such as firearms, religious materials, antiquities, foreign currency, cameras, phones and other items.
+Please contact the Embassy of the Lao People’s Democratic Republic in Washington for specific information regarding customs requirements.
 Please also see section on “Religious Workers” above.
-Prohibitions exist against importing or exporting currency of any kind in excess of U.S. $2,500 or its equivalent without authorization.
+Prohibitions exist against importing or exporting more than 2,500 USD or the equivalent of currency without authorization.
 Contact the Lao Embassy or Lao customs authorities for more details.

 Medical facilities and services in Laos are limited and do not meet Western standards.
-In Vientiane, U.S. citizens may wish to contact the Primary Care Center, also known as the Centre medical de L’Ambassade de France (CMAF), which is supported by the French Embassy.
+In Vientiane, the Primary Care Center, also known as the Centre medical de L’Ambassade de France (CMAF), is supported by the French Embassy.
 The CMAF is located on Khou Vieng Road across the street from the Green Park Hotel, tel.
 856-21-214-150, or 856-20-5558-4617, or email.
-The Australian government also supports a fee-for-service clinic located at the Australian Embassy, which is located at Kilometer 4 on Thadeua Road, tel.
+The Australian government also supports a fee-for-service clinic located at the Australian Embassy which is located at Kilometer 4 on Thadeua Road, tel.
 21-353-840.
-Both facilities have well-trained physicians who can handle routine and urgent health problems and provide travel medicine services.
-The Alliance Clinic, operated by the Wattana Hospital group from Thailand, is located in the Honda building near the airport.
-It has basic clinical services provided by Thai physicians.
+Both facilities have well trained physicians who can handle routine and urgent health problems and provide travel medicine services.
+Wattana Hospital Group from Thailand operates the Alliance International Medical Centre (tel.
+856-21-513-095) at the Honda Complex on Souphanuvong Road, near the airport.
+Alliance provides basic clinical services by Thai physicians.

 Counterfeit pharmaceuticals are a problem throughout Southeast Asia.
 Please be aware of this problem and purchase pharmaceuticals only through the most reputable pharmacies and with a physician’s prescription.

 Avian influenza (H5N1) continues to be a concern in Laos.
-In Laos and other Southeast Asian countries affected by avian influenza, you should avoid poultry farms, contact with animals in live food markets, and any surfaces that appear to be contaminated with feces from poultry or other animals.
-For information on influenza, please refer to the Department of State's Influenza Fact Sheet.
+You should avoid poultry farms, contact with animals in live food markets, and any surfaces that appear to be contaminated with feces from poultry or other animals.
+For information on influenza, please refer to the Department of State’s Influenza Fact Sheet.

 You can find good information on vaccinations and other health precautions, on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.